hieuimba/Guess-The-ELO/README.md

 ## Note
 - Elo ratings from Lichess start at 1500, following the Glicko system definition.
-- Thousands of chess games are sourced from Lichess every month to ensure game variety and relevance.
+- Guess the Elo sources a large collection of games from Lichess every month to ensure game variety and relevance.
 If you're interested in how that works, check out the data pipeline for this game here: https://github.com/hieuimba/Lichess-Spark-DataPipeline

 Have fun!